 Breast pain is one of the most common reasons women wean before they had planned.
-Most of the time, however, breast pain caused by plugged ducts is a temporary event that can be quickly treated for more comfortable feedings and a continued breastfeeding relationship.
+Most of the time, however, breast pain caused by a blocked milk duct when breastfeeding is a temporary event that can be quickly treated for more comfortable feedings and a continued breastfeeding relationship.

 When milk cannot flow from a duct - due to a clog either at the nipple or further back in the breast - a lump can form.
 This typically causes tenderness, swelling, redness and warmth to touch in the area around the plugged duct.
 It is typical that only one breast is affected, and the discomfort usually begins gradually.
 Feeding may make the breast feel more comfortable, but then pain returns as the breast fills again for the next feeding.